Freedom of speech by country: United Kingdom

+In politics, it is an offence to make false statements about the conduct or character of a political candidate, but it is not an offence to make other false statements about them.

 UK laws on defamation are among the strictest in the western world, imposing a high burden of proof on the defendant.
 However, the Education (No. 2) Act 1986 guarantees freedom of speech (within institutions of further education and institutions of higher education) as long as it is within the law (see section 43 of the Education (No. 2) Act 1986).
 UK defamation law may have experienced a considerable liberalising effect as a result of the ruling in Jameel v Wall Street Journal in October 2006.
 A ruling of the House of Lords—the then highest court of appeal—revived the so-called Reynolds Defence, in which journalism undertaken in the public interest shall enjoy a complete defence against a libel suit.
 Conditions for the defence include the right of reply for potential claimants, and that the balance of the piece was fair in view of what the writer knew at the time.
 The ruling removed the awkward—and hitherto binding—conditions of being able to describe the publisher as being under a duty to publish the material and the public as having a definite interest in receiving it.
 The original House of Lords judgment in Reynolds was unclear and held 3–2; whereas Jameel was unanimous and resounding.
 Lord Hoffman's words, in particular, for how the judge at first instance had applied Reynolds so narrowly, were very harsh.
 Hoffman LJ made seven references to Eady J, none of them favorable.
-He twice described his thinking as unrealistic and compared his language to "the jargon of the old Soviet Union."
+He twice described his thinking as unrealistic and compared his language to "the jargon of the old Soviet Union".
 The Defamation Act 2013 reformed English defamation law on issues of the right to freedom of expression and the protection of reputation, and abolished the Reynolds Defence, Reynolds v Times Newspapers Ltd, also replacing the common law defences of justification and fair comment.